melonproject-archive/documentation/chapters/registry.md

 `event EngineChange()`

-  `address indexed engine` - The address of the new Melon Engine contract.
+  `address indexed engine` - The address of the new water<b>melon</b> Engine contract.

-This event is triggered when the Melon Engine is migrated to a new contract.
+This event is triggered when the water<b>melon</b> Engine is migrated to a new contract.
 The parameter listed above are provided with the event.
 &nbsp;

 #### Public State Variables